MarrecBois/country_comparator/README.md

 Running Instructions:

 Run python3 app.py in terminal.
-Go to http link that is provided after command is run.
+Go to http link that is provided after the command is run.

 Note: Will need flask and virtual-env installed